AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/program-member-custom-field-sync.md

 >
 >The Program Member object can have up to 20 custom fields.
 Those fields are available to any program.

-## Map Salesforce Fields to Program Member Fields {#map-salesforce-fields-to-program-member-fields}
+## Map Salesforce Fields to Program Member Custom Fields {#map-salesforce-fields-to-program-member-custom-fields}

 1. In Marketo, click **Admin**.